Theseus904/Theseus904/README.md

 ## Hi there 👋

+Philosophers have only interpreted the world in different ways.
+However, everything comes down to changing it. - Karl Marx

 <!--
 **Theseus904/Theseus904** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.